The Power Behind the Sport of Power Soccer

 Take a look at the sport being played, and you'll see just how intense the game can get.
 Through power soccer, these athletes have learned how to operate as a team, and they understand the importance of each player and the skill set they bring to the court.
 It's an opportunity that would be hard to come by any other way.

-Power soccer has given me an independence I probably never would have found, says Michael Archer, member of Team USA, about power soccer.
+Power soccer has given me the independence I probably never would have found, says Michael Archer, member of Team USA, about power soccer.
 Michael is regarded as probably THE best power soccer player in the world (and we're proud to say he owns a BraunAbility van and agreed to grace the cover of our Honda Entervan brochure last fall!).

 Katie Dickey, another team member of Team USA, agrees.
 She'd never really participated in any sports before power soccer and hadn't considered herself a competitive person.
 "But I turned into a different person out on the court, she said.
 Katie found her competitive side and learned the importance of teamwork to accomplish a single goal: to win.
 For each of these players, it's their mobility that's allowed them the opportunity to compete.